ombhut175/slooze-rbac-food-ordering/backend/docs/README.md

 ### Authentication
 - `POST /auth/login` - User login
-- `POST /auth/signup` - User registration
+- `POST /auth/signup` - User registration (with country selection: IN or US)

 ### Users (ADMIN only)
 - `GET /users` - Get all users